Written by Craig Fearn

 - Define Your Goal

 Pick one primary goal.
 Not three.
 One.
-It might be "generate 10 enquiries per month through social media" or "drive 200 monthly website visitors from Instagram" or "build local awareness so people recognise our name."
-Everything you post should serve that goal. - Know Your Audience
+It might be “generate 10 enquiries per month through social media” or “drive 200 monthly website visitors from Instagram” or “build local awareness so people recognise our name.”
+Everything you post should serve that goal, and every measurement you track should prove (or disprove) progress toward it. - Know Your Audience

 Choose one or two platforms based on where your audience spends time.
 Not where you personally spend time.
-If you love TikTok but your customers are 55-year-old homeowners, TikTok isn't the answer. - Plan Your Content Mix
+If you love short-form video but your customers are 55-year-old homeowners, that platform isn’t the answer. - Plan Your Content Mix

 Three posts per week.
 Batch them.
 Schedule them.
 Don’t wing it.
 Consistency beats creativity every single time on social media.
 A mediocre post published on time beats a brilliant post published sporadically. - Review Monthly